[Note: This post was updated February 2021 for freshness & clarity.]

-Here’s a good reason — According to a Hardvard Business Review (HBR) survey of 140 leading coaches, even though organizations don’t hire coaches to deal with personal problems or issues in the lives of their executives, 76 percent of the time when an executive coach is engaged, personal issues are also addressed (Coutu & Kauffman, 2009).
+Here’s a good reason — According to a Harvard Business Review (HBR) survey of 140 leading coaches, even though organizations don’t hire coaches to deal with personal problems or issues in the lives of their executives, 76 percent of the time when an executive coach is engaged, personal issues are also addressed (Coutu & Kauffman, 2009).

 That is a staggering percentage!

-I’ve written before about coaching and mental illness, but wanted to do a second post with new coaching guidelines from the International Coach Federation.
+I’ve written before about coaching and mental illness, but wanted to do a second post with new coaching guidelines from the International Coaching Federation.
 I also wanted to include some statistics about the prevalence of mental illness among U.S. adults in the workplace.

-International Coach Federation – Referral Guidelines
+International Coaching Federation – Referral Guidelines

-The International Coach Federation (ICF) is quite clear in its guidelines to coaches about when and how to refer a coaching client to therapy (Hullinger & DiGirolamo, 2018).
+The International Coaching Federation (ICF) is quite clear in its guidelines to coaches about when and how to refer a coaching client to therapy (Hullinger & DiGirolamo, 2018).
 There’s a white paper as well as a one page reference sheet explaining why, when, how to refer, and even signs for referral.